aimms/function-reference/data-management/data-change-monitor-functions/datachangemonitorcreate.rst

 With the function :aimms:func:`DataChangeMonitorCreate`, you can create a new data change monitor.
-With a data change monitor, you can determine whether any identifiers in a subset of ``AllIdentifiers`` have been changed since the latest call to :aimms:func:`DataChangeMonitorCreate` or ``DataChangeMonitorReset``.
+With a data change monitor, you can determine whether any identifiers in a subset of :aimms:set:`AllIdentifiers` have been changed since the latest call to :aimms:func:`DataChangeMonitorCreate` or ``DataChangeMonitorReset``.
 To check for any changes, you can use :aimms:func:`DataChangeMonitorHasChanged`.